Ed Sanders: Biography

 In 1971, Sanders wrote The Family, a profile of the events leading up to the Tate-LaBianca murders.
 He attended the Manson group's murder trial, and spent time at their residence at the Spahn Movie Ranch.
 There have been two updated editions of The Family, the most recent in 2002.
-The Process Church of the Final Judgment sued Sanders's U.S. publisher for defamation over a chapter linking them with Manson's activities.
+The Process Church of the Final Judgement sued Sanders's U.S. publisher for defamation over a chapter linking them with Manson's activities.
 The case was settled by the publisher, who removed the disputed chapter from future editions.
 The Process Church then sued Sanders's British publisher, but lost the suit and were forced to pay the defendant's legal fees.

 Later in the 1970s, Sanders contracted to write a book about the popular rock band the Eagles.
 In an interview, Sanders described the contract as paying "very, very well."
 He worked on it for two years, generating a four volume manuscript that was never published.
 In 2005, he sold lyrics worksheets that he'd received in connection with the intended biography, leading to the buyer's and others' prosecution in 2024 for conspiracy to criminally possess stolen property; however, the trial would later be dropped by prosecutors.
 Sanders was not charged.

 Sanders is the founder of the Investigative Poetry movement.
 His 1976 manifesto Investigative Poetry, published by Lawrence Ferlinghetti's City Lights Books, influenced investigative writing and poetry during the ensuing decades.
-In the 1990s, Sanders began utilizing the principles of Investigative Poetry to create a series of book-length poems on literary figures and American History.
+In the 1990s, Sanders began using the principles of Investigative Poetry to create a series of book-length poems on literary figures and American History.
 Among these works are Chekhov, 1968: A History in Verse, and The Poetry and Life of Allen Ginsberg.
 In 1998, Sanders began work on a 9-volume America, A History in Verse.
 The first five volumes, tracing the history of the 20th century, were published in a CD format at over 2,000 pages in length.

 Sanders received a Guggenheim Fellowship in poetry in 1983, and a National Endowment for the Arts Fellowship in poetry in 1987.
 His Thirsting for Peace in a Raging Century, Selected Poems 1961–1985 won an American Book Award in 1988.
 He was chosen to deliver the Charles Olson Memorial Lectures at SUNY Buffalo in 1983.
 In 1997, he received a Writers Community residency sponsored by the YMCA National Writer's Voice through the Lila Wallace Reader's Digest Fund.

 In 1997, he was awarded a grant from the Foundation for Contemporary Arts Grants to Artists Award.
 In 2000 and 2003, he was Writer-in-Residence at the New York State Writers Institute in Albany, New York.

 Sanders lives in Woodstock, New York, where he publishes the online Woodstock Journal with his wife of over 56 years, writer and painter Miriam R. Sanders.
 He also invents musical instruments, including the Talking Tie, the microtonal Microlyre, and the Lisa Lyre, a musical contraption involving light-activated switches and a reproduction of Da Vinci's Mona Lisa.